 Gifts that are worth more than £30 or are not covered by the above, must be declared to the Finance Manager and recorded on the Gifts and Hospitality Register.
-(Extract from Finance Policy & Procedures)
+(Refer to Clause 3.8 of the Finance Policy & Procedures)

-Staff will ensure that all information given to the school about their qualifications and professional experience is correct.
+Staff will ensure that all information given to the school is correct.
+This should include: